Employer of Record

 Part-time Contract

-Designed for employees working fewer hours than full-time, these contracts often lack some benefits typically afforded to full-time workers.
+Designed for employees working fewer hours than full-time, these contracts may differ in benefits and statutory coverage depending on the applicable law and establishment.

 Freelance Contract